jjcss/Intro_to_React_Workshop_Fall_2022/README.md

 ## Using CSS In React

 ## The End
-**Summary**: Congratulations on building your first iOS Application on Xcode.
-We've included videos in almost each step if you ever get lost, and below we've included iOS Development resources if you'd like to continue learning.
+**Summary**: Congratulations on learning the basics of **React**.
+Knowing these basics you can now go on and build out a bit larger projects of your own.
+Below we've included React resources if you'd like to continue learning.

 ---